bakdata/kafka-large-message-serde/README.md

 ##### Amazon S3

-When adding `large-message-amazon-s3` to store large messages on Amazon S3, the following options are available:
+To store large messages on Amazon S3, add the module `large-message-amazon-s3` as a dependency.
+The following options are available:

 ``large.message.s3.access.key``
   AWS access key to use for connecting to S3.
 Leave empty if AWS credential provider chain or STS Assume Role provider should be used.